microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappupgradedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of an event message about teams app upgraded.
+Represents the details of an event message about teamsApp upgraded.
 This message is generated when a teamsApp is upgraded in a channel, a chat, or a team.